ganrad/aks-aspnet-sqldb-rest/extensions/ingest-claims-keda/ClaimsApiAsyncFunc/README.md

-# Build and deploy this Azure Function locally on the Linux VM
+# Build and deploy this Azure Function Application locally on the Linux VM

 Follow the steps below for building and running the Function application locally on the Linux VM.